 hover and click over individual sculpture photographs to enlarge

 The name Porsche bestowed on the model was “Carrera GTS”, though most refer to it as the Porsche internal project title of “904”.
-By FIA regulation, Porsche needed 100 built in 1964 for GT Class homologation, and they had no trouble selling them.
+By FIA regulation, Porsche needed 100 built in 1964 to reach GT Class homologation, and they had no trouble selling the series.
 The complex but reliable 4 cam Carrera engine was placed amidship, generating 180 hp in the 2.0L guise from 310 pounds dry engine weight.
-A Fiberglass body fit atop a ladder frame.
+A fiberglass body fit atop a ladder frame.
 These Carreras weighed just 1500 pounds dry.
-The 904s were the first Porsche not to use rear swing-arm suspension, with the 904 relying on coil springs.
+The 904s were the first Porsche to use rear coil springs, rather than Porsche’s then-traditional rear swing-arm suspension.

 Orange stone.
 What cars are a natural fit for an orange livery?
 Any McLaren……most any Lamborghini…… but is there a specific car even more iconically fitting to this color?
 Orange is the racing color of the Netherlands.
 Spyker perhaps?
 Then it came to me……Ben Pon!